a) Creation, development and promotion of educational framework type STEM (STEM = Science, Technology, Engineering, Mathematics -

 course "STIM" in primary and secondary public and private in Romania.

-is to equip EACH SCHOOL in Romania with a packet of 10
+is to equip EACH SCHOOL from Romania with a packet of 10

 educational robots Micro:bit + dedicated school curriculum!